Fundamental fields in the deformed $W$-algebras: Introduction

 This article is organized as follows:\\ In Section \ref{section21}, we recall the definition of the double deformed Heisenberg algebra $\Hqt(\g)$ introduced by Frenkel and Reshetikhin in \cite{MR1646483}, its Fock representation in our context, and the completion of $\Hqt(\g)$.
 We prove that the Fock representation is faithful.\\

 In Section \ref{sect3}, we recall the definition of the screening currents and of the deformed $W$-algebra $\WWqt$ as the intersection of the kernels of the screening operators acting on $\HHqt(\g)$.
-We prove that $\HHqt(\g)$ is isomorphic to a polynomial algebra $K[Y_{i,a}^{\pm1}]$, where $Y_{i,a}$ is identified with $Y_i(za)$ and where the product is the normally ordered product.
+We prove that $\HHqt(\g)$ is isomorphic to a polynomial algebra $K[Y_{i,a}^{\pm1}]$, where $Y_{i,a}$ is identified with $Y_i(za)$ with respect to a specific product.
 Then, we compute commutation relations of the screening currents with the generators of $\HHqt(\g)$, and discuss the coefficients of the fields in $\WWqt$.\\

-In Section \ref{sect5}, we present the central algorithmic result, including a graph-based representation of the algorithm inspired by \cite{frenkel2008qcharactersrepresentationsquantumaffine}, and explicit examples of fields in $\WWqt$.
+In Section \ref{sect5}, we present the central algorithmic result, including a graph-based representation of the algorithm inspired by \cite{fjm1,frenkel2008qcharactersrepresentationsquantumaffine}, and explicit examples of fields in $\WWqt$.
 These results are the first main results of this article. \\

 In Section \ref{sect6}, we apply our algorithmic results to prove Conjecture \ref{conj1} in types $B_\el,C_\el$, and in other new cases.
 This proof is the second main result of this article.\\